-3. No special way shall be paved with any impervious material.
+4. No special way shall be paved with any impervious material, such as bituminous concrete or asphalt.

-91 Section 5V.B.
+96 Section 5V.B.
 Uses Within the Special Ways Zone

-92 1.
-Permitted Uses
+97 1.
+Permitted Uses.

-Any use permitted by the applicable town zoning district, provided that either of the following conditions are met:
+Any use permitted by the applicable town zoning district, providedthat either of the following conditions are met:

-A. the development does not result in direct vehicular access to the Special Way, OR
+A. the development does not result in direct vehicular access to the SpecialWay, OR

-- 97 B. the Special Way meets one or more of the following criteria as - 98 determined by the Planning Board - (a) the Special Way is identified as having provided the vehicular access for a specific development approved for a development permit
+102 B. the Special Way meets one or more of the following criteria as

-- prior to the Commission's acceptance of the special way nomination; or - (b) the Special Way is identified as the only legal means of vehicular access for a development or a use allowed as of right prior to the Commission's acceptance of the special way nomination (e.g., an easement over the special way provided the sole access to a landowner's property); or - (c) the Special Way is identified as having been routinely traveled by motor vehicles prior to the Commission's acceptance of the special way nomination and the continued vehicular use is of the same - nature and extent as that which existed prior to such acceptance. - 112 2.
-Uses allowed by Special Permit. - After referral to the Commission as a Development of Regional Impact and Commission approval if so required by the Development of Regional Impact checklist in effect at that time, the town may allow by special permit any use permitted by the applicable town zoning district which results in direct vehicular access to the Special Way or which results in more intense nature and/or extent of vehicular use. - After approval by the Commission as a Development of Regional Impact, the town may allow by Special Permit construction or expansion of a Way within the Special Ways Zone to a width greater than twelve (12) feet. - 124 3.
-Uses Not Permitted.
+- 103 determined by the Planning Board - (a) the Special Way is identified as having provided the vehicular access for a specific development approved for a development permit prior to the Commission's acceptance of the special way nomination; or - (b) the Special Way is identified as the only legal means of vehicular access for a development or a use allowed as of right prior to the Commission's acceptance of the special way nomination (e.g., an easement over the special way provided the sole access to a landowner's property); or - (c) the Special Way is identified as having been routinely traveled by motor vehicles prior to the Commission's acceptance of the special way nomination and the continued vehicular use is of the same nature and extent as that which existed prior to such acceptance. - 117 2.
+Uses allowed by Special Permit. - After referral to the Commission as a Development of Regional Impact and Commission approval if so required, the town may allow by Special Permit any use permitted by the applicable town zoning district which results in direct vehicular access to the Special Way or which results in more intense nature and/or extent of vehicular use.